Rust-GPU/Rust-CUDA/guide/src/guide/getting_started.md

 # Getting Started

 This section covers how to get started writing GPU crates with `cuda_std` and `cuda_builder`.

 ## Required Libraries

 Before you can use the project to write GPU crates, you will need a couple of prerequisites:

-- [The CUDA SDK](https://developer.nvidia.com/cuda-downloads), version `11.2-11.8` (and the appropriate driver - [see cuda release notes](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html)) .
-This is only for building
+- [The CUDA SDK](https://developer.nvidia.com/cuda-downloads), version `11.2-11.8` (and the appropriate driver - [see cuda release notes](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html)).

+  - We recently [added experimental support for the `12.x` SDK](https://github.com/Rust-GPU/Rust-CUDA/issues/100), please file any issues you see

-GPU crates, to execute built PTX you only need CUDA 9+.
+  This is only for building GPU crates, to execute built PTX you only need CUDA `9+`.

 - LLVM 7.x (7.0 to 7.4), The codegen searches multiple places for LLVM:

   - If `LLVM_CONFIG` is present, it will use that path as `llvm-config`.
   - Or, if `llvm-config` is present as a binary, it will use that, assuming that `llvm-config --version` returns `7.x.x`.
   - Finally, if neither are present or unusable, it will attempt to download and use prebuilt LLVM.
 This currently only works on Windows however.

 - The OptiX SDK if using the optix library (the pathtracer example uses it for denoising).